niccrane/bazzite-custom-edid/README.md

-# Bazzite OS - Install custom EDID
+# Bazzite - Install custom EDID
-Simple script to handle the install/uninstall of a custom EDID file for the Bazzite OS.
+Simple script to handle the install/uninstall of a custom EDID file for the [Bazzite](https://bazzite.gg/).

 The script performs the following:
 1) Installs [nFPM package manager](https://nfpm.goreleaser.com/) using HomeBrew